Auslander's defect formula and a commutative triangle in an exact category: Introduction

 \section{Introduction}

-Throughout $k$ denotes a commutative artinian ring.
-We consider a $k$-linear Hom-finite Krull-Schmidt exact category $\CC$, which is skeletally small.
+Throughout, $k$ denotes a commutative artinian ring.
+We consider a $k$-linear Hom-finite Krull--Schmidt exact category, which is essentially small.

 Recall that Auslander's defect formula appeared as \cite[Theorem~III.4.1]{Auslander1978Functors} for the first time.
+Krause \cite{Krause2003short} gave a short proof for the formula in module categories.
+A higher analogue of the formula was given as \cite[Lemma~3.2]{Iyama2007Higher}; see also \cite[Theorem~3.8]{JassoKvamme2019introduction}.
+For an exact category, the notion of \emph{generalized Auslander--Reiten duality} was introduced in \cite[Section~3]{Jiao2018generalized}.
+As another analogue, we deduce Auslander's defect formula in an exact category; see Proposition~\ref{prop:defect} below.

-Krause \cite{Krause2003short} gave a short proof for the formula on modules categories.
-Ringel \cite{Ringel2013Auslander} introduced the notion of \emph{Auslander bijection} on module categories.
-Chen \cite{ChenAuslander} established a commutative triangle involving Auslander bijections, universal extensions and the Auslander-Reiten duality.
+The notion of \emph{Auslander bijection} in module categories was introduced by Ringel \cite{Ringel2013Auslander}.
+Chen \cite[Theorem~4.6]{Chen2017Auslander} established a commutative triangle involving Auslander bijections, universal extensions and the Auslander--Reiten duality.
+Considering the generalized Auslander--Reiten daulity, the commutative triangle could be established locally in an exact category; see Theorem~\ref{thm:triangle} below.

-More recently, the notion of \emph{generalized Auslander-Reiten duality} was introduced in \cite[Section~3]{JiaoGeneralized}.
-Using this notion, we prove the Auslander's defect formula in an exact category $\CC$ based on some results in \cite{ChenAuslander}; see Theorem~\ref{thm:defect}.
-Compared with the proof of \cite[Theorem~3.7]{JassoKvammeintroduction}, it seems that the treatment here can be applied to the study of higher Auslander-Reiten theory.

-We generalize the commutative triangle established by Chen \cite[Theorem~4.6]{ChenAuslander}; see Theorem~\ref{thm:triangle}.
-The Auslander bijection in the commutative triangle suggests the usage of universal extensions in the study of morphisms determined by objects in an exact category.

-In Section~2, we recall the convariant defect and the contravariant defect.
-Sections~3 and 4 are dedicated to the proofs of Theorems~\ref{thm:defect} and \ref{thm:triangle}, respectively.
+This paper is organized as follows.
+In Section~2, we recall the defects and the generalized Auslander--Reiten duality, and deduce Proposition~\ref{prop:defect}.
+Section~3 is dedicated to the proof of Theorem~\ref{thm:triangle}.